emissary-ingress/emissary/docs/user-guide/getting-started.md

 So far, we've used a demo configuration, and run everything in our local Docker instance.
 We'll now switch to Kubernetes, using service annotations to configure Ambassador to map `/httpbin/` to `httpbin.org`.

+### 5.1 Defining the Ambassador Service

+We'll start by defining a Kubernetes service of type `LoadBalancer` for Ambassador.
 Here's the mapping we want to use:

 ```yaml